CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 {: .note}
 > **Clarification:** The card, Twilight, is an exception to this rule—it can be played at anytime, either as a resource or as a hazard (it does not count against the hazard limit).
 Certain other cards specifically state when they may be played.

 _Discard Pile_ — Your discarded cards are placed face down in your discard pile.
-When your play deck is exhausted, location cards in your discard pile are returned to your location deck.
+When your play deck is _exhausted_, location cards in your discard pile are returned to your location deck.
 You shuffle the other cards in your discard pile and they become your new play deck.

 {: .note}
 > **Clarification:** Your play deck is “exhausted” when you draw its last card.
 Some cards require that your play deck be manipulated and then reshuffled—this does **not** “exhaust” your play deck.